diegoalmada/diegoalmada/README.md

 - 👋 Hi, I’m @diegoalmada
 - :office: I'm Software Engineer at @melhorenvio
 - 👀 I’m interested in Design Patterns, Extreme Programming and Clean Architecture topics.
-- 🌱 I’m currently learning Golang.
-I like React.js too.
-- 💞️ I’m looking to collaborate on Adobe Experience Manager, Java and PHP projects.
+- 💞️ I’m looking to collaborate on Adobe Experience Manager, Node.JS, Golang, Java and PHP projects.

 <!---
 diegoalmada/diegoalmada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.